floehden/NetAuto-Bootcamp/Topics/Networks/network_fundamentals/Day-4.md

-# VLAN Introduction & Practical Guide
+# VLAN

-**Goal:** Gain a solid understanding of VLANs — what they are, why they exist, and how to configure them using Cisco Packet Tracer.
+Gain a solid understanding of VLANs — what they are, why they exist, and how to configure them using Cisco Packet Tracer.

 ---